st-ty1/Artix_FreshTomato/README.md

 make, gcc, which, autoconf, automake, pkgconf, patch, bison, flex, cmake, rpcsvc-proto, gperf, python, intltool, re2c and gtk-doc.

-The precompiled 32-bit host-tools of FT need also following packages: lib32-glibc, lib32-gcc-libs and lib32-zlib (Therefore, don't forget to uncomment the lines of the "Multilib" and the "lib32" section in /etc/pacman.conf).
+The precompiled 32-bit host-tools of FT need also following packages: lib32-glibc, lib32-gcc-libs and lib32-zlib (Therefore, don't forget to uncomment the lines of the "lib32" section in /etc/pacman.conf).

 For generating/editing Artix-specific patches installing of package diffutils should be helpful.
 If you are working with Artix or Arch Linux on wsl2/Windows then you should also install the nano package or you can use a smart editor on Windows (like Notepad++).